 According to the Anxiety and Depression Association of America (AADA), hoarding is an emotional disorder that combines an intense need to acquire things but finds it difficult to get rid of them.

-While it is easy to judge a seller of a hoarder home and assume that they have a hoarding disorder, remember that often, they may have only inherited the property in Kansas from a loved one who passed.
+While it is easy to judge a seller of a hoarder home and assume that they have a hoarding disorder, remember that often, they may have only inherited the property from a loved one who passed.
 Not all hoarder houses are owned by the person with a hoarding problem.

 The issues present from hoarding should be addressed right away because they can cause damages and the owner could be legally liable.